 Barely a heartbeat went by before her voice was heard yet again.

 "...Okay, but no need to be a di—"

-Finally, Gaara grew tired of wasting time he could've spent with a dick in his hand on listening to the woman's endless inquiry and snatched the devilish speaker to himself, then ripped out its cord with perhaps more force than necessary.
-It went silent, and he back to exploring the inside of a mouth too eager for its professional dignity.
-It met its end when the blonde suddenly paused, inched away and expressed slight doubt.
+Finally, Gaara grew tired of wasting time he could've spent with a dick in his hand on listening to the woman's endless inquiry and snatched the devilish speaker to himself to ripped out its cord.
+It went silent and he back to exploring the inside of a mouth too eager for its professional dignity.
+It met its end when the blonde suddenly paused, inched away and expressed doubt.